-Two members of the Learning Support Unit have a Level 5 or 7 Diploma in teaching children with Specific Learning Difficulties (SpLD).
+There is an expectation that all members of the Learning Support Unit will be fully qualified with a Diploma (or similar equivalent) in teaching children with Specific Learning Difficulties (SpLD).
 Staff are recruited as the need arises and appointments are made through normal school channels, with support given to staff to undertake training as needed.
+The LSU has a NASEN subscription and their Journal is read regularly.